Avdrn/github-actions-repository/docs/02-creating-your-first-github-workflow.md

 # Lab 2: Creating our first Github Workflow

-### Let's build a 'hello-world' pipeline using Github Actions
+### Let's start building a pipeline using Github Actions

 The goal of this tutorial is to understand the basic use of Github Actions and get familiar with the concepts around it.